Think outside the cheese plate for get-togethers in Eagle County

 1. Bourbon and backgammon

-Summit County is home to the world's highest distillery, Breckenridge Distillery.
-While Breckenridge Bourbon served neat or on the rocks is a divine experience, take things up a notch for this bourbon and backgammon party.
+Eagle County is home to several craft distilleries, including 808 Distillery and 10th Mountain Whiskey.
+While spirits served neat or on the rocks is a divine experience, take things up a notch for this bourbon and backgammon party.
 Have several backgammon boards set up and ready to play placed around your patio.
 Add a competitive edge by giving each guest 10 dimes to bet with.
 Print out basic instruction sheets to place near each board, if needed.
 Have candles and cafe lights glowing and bluegrass music queued up for ambiance.
 Place large, glass beer steins in the freezer to chill, and wait for your guests to arrive to create your floats.

 Black cherry-chocolate bourbon float